 His role as Issei Hyoudou in High school DxD is quite possibly one of the best known in his repertoire.
 He’s reprised the role 7 times since the series premiered in 2012.

 2012 was marked by this role.
 Fantasy and adventure anime, Magi The Labyrinth of magic is still one of the best anime to premiere in the Fall season.

-Kaji voiced Alibaba Saluja, a young man that at, a first look, is greedy, but deep down he cares deeply for those that are unfortunate.
+Kaji voiced Alibaba Saluja, a young man that at, first look, is greedy, but deep down he cares deeply for those that are unfortunate.